hkerkevin/genomic_database_project/README.md

 * Kim Jae Young
 * Kevin Tsang

-## Data and output is not included since our dataset is from company
+## Data and output is not included since our dataset is real company data